scherroman/TweetMapAnsible/README.md

     - `cp -i hosts ..`
     - `cp -i ansible.cfg ..`

+### Generate SSH Key
-4. GENERATE SSH KEY ON MLB AND ADD PUBLIC KEY TO GITHUB nodeWiki DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub
+5. GENERATE A NEW SSH KEY ON THE MLB AND ADD THE PUBLIC KEY TO GITHUB nodeWiki'S DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub